jsun51/Colosseum-Survival-AI-Monte-Carlo-Tree-Search/README.md

 </p>

 ## The Game
 Colosseum Survival! is a 2-player turn-based strategy game in which two players move in an M x M chessboard and put barriers around them until they are separated in two closed zones.
 M can have a value between 6 and 12.
 Each player will try to maximize the number of blocks in its zone to win the game.
-Our solution can be found in agents/student_agent.py.
+Sample game board and gameplay can be found in "Gameboard.png" and "Gameplay.gif" respectively.
+Our solution can be found in "agents/mcts_agent.py".

 ## Monte Carlo Tree Search
 Monte Carlo tree search (MCTS) is a method for finding the best move